 That is, not to do too many sets, too many reps, or work out too many days in a row.

 Or to limit the intensity of your workouts, avoiding frequently maxing out on compound exercises, or doing too much high intensity cardio.

 And while these warnings are made with the best of intentions – and serve as good, general guidelines – the truth is that the whole overtraining thing can be a bit overblown.

 From my experience as a trainer, overtraining is actually pretty rare – at least in the strict sense of the word.

-What’s more, a workout routine that causes overtraining for one guy won’t necessarily cause it for another guy; indeed, there are many factors that contribute to how susceptible each of us is to actually overtraining ourselves.
+What’s more, a workout routine that causes overtraining for one person won’t necessarily cause it for another person; indeed, there are many factors that contribute to how susceptible each of us is to actually overtraining ourselves.

 To clear up some of the confusion, in this article I’m going to get to the bottom of what overtraining really is, and what factors tend to contribute to it.

 Overtraining is a funny concept…

 Most people who work out kind of know what it means, but would probably have some trouble defining it more precisely.